 - Poor performance/not completing tasks on time/lack of interest

 - Demonstrating a bad attitude and/or lack of respect towards supervisor and/or coworkers

 Students will be subject to disciplinary action when found in violation/misconduct of the College's Student Employment Program policies and guidelines.
 Human Resources will issue disciplinary action up to and including termination for violations including, but not limited to:

 - Falsification of hours on a submitted timesheet

 - Breach of department’s confidentiality policy

-- No call, no show- student employees who do not call or report to work 3 consecutive days/shifts without prior notification to the supervisor will be considered a voluntary resignation
+- No call, no show- student employees who do not call or report to work three consecutive days/shifts without prior notification to the supervisor will be considered a voluntary resignation

-- Illegal use, possession, manufacture, transfer, purchase, sale, or attempted purchase of sale of intoxicants, illegal drugs, or controlled substances
+- Illegal use, possession, manufacture, transfer, purchase, sale, or attempted purchase of sale of intoxicants, illegal or controlled drugs

 - Violent behavior in the work place including fighting, extreme verbal abuse, vandalism, bodily injury, destruction of property, threats towards others, etc.

 If a student employee has been or will be terminated from a position of student employment for reason(s) listed above or other related gross-misconduct violations,the released student will not be eligible to return or be rehired to the same department, even if by a different supervisor or for a different position, for the remainder of their student employment years.